afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 Zoning codes are laws pertaining to where your tiny house is going to be built.
 Like building codes, these can also refer to the size of your structure as well.
 Instead of a minimum size though, zoning codes prevent structures from blocking views or being a nuisance to neighbors.

 If the city you live in doesn’t have anything on the books in regards to tiny house zoning and building codes, the easiest thing you can do is make some phone calls.
 It may take some back and forth, but at least you’ll be sure of exactly what you can build, where you can build it, and what permits you’ll need.

-There are always ways to get around these codes, and before long tiny houses will have their very own laws and regulations.
+There are always ways to get around these codes, and before long, tiny houses will have their very own laws and regulations.

 ## Summary

 The tiny house movement is taking over, and now this option no longer leaves you without running water and city quality electricity.
 Codes and zoning laws are catching up, making tiny houses on foundations the next big housing trend.

 Living in a trailer might sound like fun for a while, but it’s far from the ideal situation for everyone.
 Building a permanent foundation sheds a new light on the tiny lifestyle, ultimately attracting more people who are looking for affordable housing.

 Get started now by contacting your city officials and [drawing up your DIY plans.](https://www.tinysociety.co/articles/how-to-create-your-own-tiny-house-plan/) A tiny house on a foundation can make building your dream house possible.